 The Ultima Handicap Chase, Boodles Juvenile Handicap Hurdle, and National Hunt Chase offer competitive racing, giving horses just below elite level a shot at Festival glory.

-Day 2 – Wednesday 12th March
+Cheltenham Day 2 Wednesday

 The opening Grade 1 race is now backed by Turners, a returning sponsor to the Festival.
 It’s a 2m5f novice hurdle, with Ballyburn claiming a remarkable victory in the event last year.